elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ------------
 ### [Part 1 – Step 22.
 Assembling the LCD Screen](http://www.support.modix3d.com/lcd-screen-assembly/)
+* Assembly:
+  * Speed: Fast.
+  * Difficulty: Easy.
+* Issues:
-* Fast, easy assembly, though you cannot complete the mounting of this step until after the enclosure is in place.
+  * This step cannot be completed until after the enclosure is in place, following [Part 2 Step 10](#part-2--10-installing-the-support-brackets).
-* The instructions do not specify which cable goes in which port, so I used blue painter's tape to label one.
+  * The assembly instructions do not specify which cable goes in which port, so I used blue painter's tape to label one.
-* We had a relatively serious problem with the main button, in that the button would trigger the click action while turning.
-We removed the plastic cover from the button and have been using the metal knob underneath.
+  * I encountered a relatively serious problem with the main button.
+The button triggered the click action while turning to scroll through options lists.
+I removed the plastic cover from the button and have been using the metal knob underneath.  //TODO: replace the button and contact customer support if the problem persists.
 <center>
 <table>
   <tr>